FRC-1294/git-lectures/assignments/assign1/Assign1.md

 # 1- How to play AI-based tic-tac-toe

-- Use your browser (e.g. Chrome, Edge or Firefox) to open index.html file
+- Use your browser to open index.html file.
+On windows and Mac doube-click on assignments\assign1\index.html file should work

-- It should work out-of-the-box
+- The tic-tac-toe program should work out-of-the-box

-- The AI player plays first by drawing an **X** to 1 of the 9 cells on the screen
+- The AI player plays first by drawing an **X** on 1 of the 9 cells

 - The Human player plays by clicking on one of the empty cells to draw an **O**

 - Whoever gets 3 **Xs** or 3 **Os** -- in a line -- first wins

-- If you see *"not allowed to load local resource"* javascript error, use the instruction in section 3 to fix

 # 2- Student assigment #1